surge-synthesizer/surge-synthesizer.github.io/nightly-xt.md

 with Surge, we strongly recommend you use Surge 1.9**.
 Right now the dev team uses 1.9 for music and XT for dev.
 But XT installs with a different ID and Library so you can use both side by side.

+We are starting to try to keep the <a href="nightlychangelog">nightly change log</a> up to date for XT.

 <b>Build: {% include latest_xt_version %} built at {% include latest_xt_build_time %}</b>

 <a href="https://github.com/surge-synthesizer/releases-xt/releases/tag/Nightly">Get the build here</a>